VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

 The `ResourceProvider` approach doesn't fit the system lifecycle.
 It can't handle a phone's language changes.
 A view model isn't recreated when a user changes the phone's language, but a view is recreated.
-After configuration change, a view model contains text from the previous locale but a view displays text for a new one.
+After configuration change, the view model contains text from the previous locale but the view displays text for a new one.
 You can read more about the issue [in the article by Jose Alcérreca](https://medium.com/androiddevelopers/locale-changes-and-the-androidviewmodel-antipattern-84eb677660d9)

-## Solution that works
+## Solution that works {#native-text}

 Don't keep text from resources in a view model.
 Keep a resource id: